Apply for this licence

 - hazardous packaging waste

-You don’t need to register where the premises are ships.
+You don’t need to register premises in England for waste if:

-Companies in Northern Ireland don’t need to register.
+Companies in Scotland and Northern Ireland don’t need to register.

 How to register in England or Wales

-- one application for each premises - you can register up to 5 premises using the online system
+- 1 application for each premises - you can register up to 5 premises using the online system

 To register online click ‘Start now’ at the top of this page.
 You must pay an £18 registration fee for each of your premises.

-You can also apply by post or telephone.
+You can apply by post or telephone - read the guidance and contact the Environment Agency.

 The Environment Agency

-The licence lasts for 12 months and must be renewed each year, unless the premises produce less than 500kg of hazardous waste.
+The registration lasts for 12 months and must be renewed each year - unless the premises produce, collect or remove less than 500kg of hazardous waste.

 To renew click ‘Start now’ at the top of this page.